What is geothermal energy?

 The earth's crust is broken into pieces called plates.
-Magma comes close to the earth's surface near the edges of these plates.
-This is where volcanoes occur.
+Magma comes close to the earth's surface near the edges of these plates, which is where many volcanoes occur.
 The lava that erupts from volcanoes is partly magma.
-The rocks and water absorb the heat from this magma deep underground.
-The rocks and water found deeper underground have higher temperatures.
+Rocks and water absorb heat from magma deep underground.
+The rocks and water found deeper underground have the highest temperatures.

 Where Geothermal Energy is Found

 Geothermal reservoirs are naturally occurring areas of hydrothermal resources.
-They are deep underground and are largely undetectable above ground.
+These reservoirs are deep underground and are largely undetectable above ground.
 Geothermal energy finds its way to the earth's surface in three ways: